h-REA/hREA/README.md

 Most people making use of hREA will never have to delve into the software beyond this level.
 All modules in the suite have established APIs for interoperability and can be arranged into complex organisational patterns at runtime, like lego blocks.

 Beyond this outer layer the system has been designed with flexibility, modularity and composability as core architectural concerns.
 The depth to which you will delve into the architecture depends on a project's needs; i.e. how much customisation is required.
-See [Repository Structure](#repository-structure) for a breakdown of how hREA fits together, how to customise it, and how to browse this repository.